 gpa1 = wool.data("gpa1")

-# full estimation results including automatic SE:
+# full estimation results including automatic SE from statsmodels:

 reg = smf.ols(formula="colGPA ~ hsGPA + ACT", data=gpa1)